CRM · Nanaimo

 How to choose a developer in Nanaimo

 Find a team that asks what happens to your day when the 9am sailing is cancelled.
 If they talk pipelines before they talk disruption, they're selling you a generic funnel.
 Ask for a reference in tourism, charters, or transit-dependent retail.
-A strong partner will connect this CRM cleanly to your booking and scheduling software, your helpdesk, and your business intelligence dashboards, and will tell you honestly when a layer over existing HubSpot beats a full rebuild.
+A strong partner will connect this CRM cleanly to your booking and scheduling software, your helpdesk, and your business intelligence (BI) dashboards, and will tell you honestly when a layer over existing HubSpot beats a full rebuild.

 The benefits